COVID-19: CNYCF and Philanthropy Center Update

 In addition, we have implemented the following protocols to ensure the CNY Philanthropy Center is a safe place for our staff and tenants to work.

 - All external organizations’ meetings and events at the CNY Philanthropy Center are cancelled until further notice.
 We will continue to reassess based on the most current information.

-- All CNYCF-hosted events will be hosted in a virtual environment through the end of 2020.
+- All CNYCF-hosted events will be hosted in a virtual environment through March 31, 2021.

 - Employees are asked to comply with physical distancing requirements and proper hand hygiene.
 These efforts include keeping a distance of 6 feet between persons, wearing a mask when outside of their designated work space or office, utilizing hand hygiene stations and keeping room occupancy below 50% maximum capacity.

 - Meetings are held via tele- or video-conferencing as much as possible.
 Any in-person meetings are held in open, well-ventilated spaces with appropriate social distancing capabilities.